-At December 31, 2019, we had approximately 4,400 employees, of which approximately 200 were temporary employees.
+At December 31, 2020, we had approximately 2,500 employees, of which approximately 100 were temporary employees.
 Some of our employees in various foreign locations are subject to collective bargaining agreements.
 Less than one percent of our employees in the U.S. are subject to collective bargaining agreements.
 We offer market-competitive benefits for employees and opportunities for growth and advancement.
-We believe our relationship with our employees is good.
+We place a strong emphasis on employee growth and development and provide opportunities for valued contribution and innovation.